SYMPLICITY CSM: Virtual Career Fair for Employers–Frequently Asked Questions

 - Can I add jobs during the fair?
 Yes, you can click on “fairs” on your left menu and click on “registered” beside the fair to enter the general tabs, then click on “My Positions” at the top, and “add new”.
 Once we receive this information, we will make it visible to students as soon as possible.

 - Can I email students before the fair begins to encourage them to come to the fair?
-Starting Tuesday, September 22nd, you can start accessing student resumes.
+Within two days before the event, you can start accessing student resumes.
 You can find it by going to events > “fairs” on your left menu and click on “registered” beside the fair to enter the general tabs, then click on RSVP’d Students at the top.
 From there you can use the “mail to” button to email attending students.

 - Who can see my meeting information and alternate instructions?
 Only students you invite to meet with you from the queue can see your instructions.
 When you click “start chat”, the student is sent an invitation to join the queue.
 Only if they accept that invitation do they see your meeting instructions and alternate instructions